 - Domestic Business Lounge: a step up from a Qantas Club, it has better food and drink offerings, and is quieter and smaller.
 There are five Domestic Business Lounges, in Sydney, Melbourne, Brisbane, Perth and Canberra

-- International Business Lounge: for departing international flights from Sydney, Melbourne and Perth, plus a number of overseas locations in Los Angeles, Honolulu, Auckland, Wellington and Tokyo Narita
+- International Business Lounge: for departing international flights from Sydney, Melbourne and Perth, plus a number of overseas locations in Auckland, Hong Kong, Honolulu, Los Angeles, Singapore, Tokyo Narita and Wellington

 You can see a full list of Qantas lounges here.

 Eligible Qantas customers also have access to associated lounges run by partner airlines (such as Emirates, American Airlines and British Airways) in key airports where Qantas does not operate its own lounge, such as New York, Dubai, San Francisco, Dallas/Fort Worth, Johannesburg and Bangkok.

 Key lounges which the Point Hacks team has reviewed

 Consistently ranked as one of the world’s top ten airport lounges, we give the International First Class lounge a five-star rating.

 This lounge goes above and beyond by allowing you to tailor your experience, with table service either in the restaurant area or at your lounge seats, a good menu, spa offerings and a full bar.

 The International First Lounge is like a mini clone of the Sydney lounge but has a bit less of a ‘wow’ factor.

 Having said that, the Melbourne lounge is more intimate than Sydney’s and we find it a more relaxing, personal experience, with staff members really willing to interact and give decent personal service.

 The Qantas Club is the go-to lounge for many of Qantas’ frequent flyers and lounge members plus their guests, with well-utilised spaces, good distinct zones for relaxing and working/eating.
 While the food options are certainly nothing to write home about, there is absolutely nothing to complain about either.

 The Domestic Business Lounge is an exclusive area which caters to Business Class guests, Platinum Frequent Flyers and higher.

 The Qantas Club is the main lounge for the majority of Qantas’ frequent flyers and lounge members flying interstate from Western Australia, which means it can get quite full at times.